DoubleUeeD/DoubleUeed/readme.md

 # Welcome To My GitHub !

 - 😄 My name is: Napat Mueangnakin
-- ⚡ Student id: 63363096
-- 🔭 I'm currently studying on Faculty of Engineering.
-- 💻 The jobs I am interested in : **Web developer | Game Dev**.
-- ⚙️ The subject in the Computer Engineering program that I am interested in is **Computer Network | Computer Programing**.
+- 💻 I graduated with a Bachelor of Engineering Program in Computer Engineering from Nareasuan University.

 ## Developer Tech